zzzprojects/learn-orm/tutorials/roslyn-scripting/add-namespace-to-evaluation.md

 # Add Namespace to Evaluation

-In the `EvaluateAsync` method, you can evaluate a member as shown below.
+In the `EvaluateAsync` method, you can evaluate a member, as shown below.

 ```csharp
 static async Task EvaluateExample3()